mystatus/covid19-reports/README.md

 - Navigate to the project root and run the following.
 ```
 npm install

+# Optional if using docker-compose
+npm run start-db

 npm run seed-dev
 npm run dev
 ```